Horospherical invariant measures and a rank dichotomy for Anosov groups: Introduction

 \subsection{On the proof of Theorem \ref{m1}}

-In the rank one case, i.e., when $\Ga$ is convex cocompact, there are several proofs of Theorem \ref{m1}, including those due to Roblin \cite{Ro}, Winter \cite{Win} and Mohammadi-Oh \cite{MO}.
+In the rank one case, i.e., when $\Ga$ is convex cocompact, Theorem \ref{m1} follows from the combined works of Roblin \cite{Ro} and Winter \cite{Win} (see also \cite{MO} and \cite{Sc} for $G=\op{SO}^\circ(n,1)$ case).
 These proofs are all based on the finiteness and the strong mixing property of the Bowen-Margulis-Sullivan measure.
 In the higher rank case, although there exists an analogous measure (which is also called the Bowen-Margulis-Sullivan measure) for each direction $\v\in \inte \L_\Ga$, this is an infinite measure \cite[Cor.
 4.9]{LO1} and it is not clear how to extend the approaches of the aforementioned papers.
 We henceforth follow an approach of the recent work of Landesberg and Lindenstrauss \cite{LL} for the case $G=\SO^\circ(n,1)$ which is in the spirit of Ratner's work.
 The main technical result we prove in this paper is the following: \begin{prop} Let $\Gamma$ be a Zariski dense discrete subgroup of $G$ and $\v\in \inte \fa^+$.
 Then any $N$-invariant ergodic measure $\mu$ on $ \R_\v$ is $P$-quasi-invariant. \end{prop} \begin{Rmk} \rm We refer to Theorem \ref{mp} for a more general version, analogous to the main theorem of \cite{LL} for $G=\SO^\circ(n,1)$. \end{Rmk}

 Following \cite{LL}, our proof of Proposition \ref{pm1} utilizes the geometry observed along the one-dimensional diagonal flow $\exp (\br \v)$ of points in the support of $\mu$ to obtain an extra quasi-invariance of $\mu$.
 Roughly speaking, if, for $\mu$-a.e.~$x \in \Ga\ba G$, we have $x\exp (t_n \v) g_n =x\exp (t_n \v)$ for some infinite sequence $t_n\to \infty$ and $g_n\in G$ converging to some loxodromic element $g_0\in G$, we show that the generalized Jordan projection of $g_0$ preserves the measure class of $\mu$, provided the attracting fixed point of $g_0$ is in general position with that of $g_0^{-1}$.
 The last condition always holds in the rank one setting as any two distinct points on $\F$ are in general position.
 In the higher rank setting, this property is needed to ensure that the high powers of $g_0$ attract some neighborhood of its attracting fixed point to itself, which is an underlying key point which makes our analysis possible.